codecurious-bln/elixir_snake/docs/tutorial/02-draw-a-snake.md

 end
 ```

-Then we'll add a separate function draw a single tile.
+Then we'll add a separate function to draw a single tile.
 We can use the `rrect/3` function from Scenic's `Primitives` module for that.
-To keep the snake's body distinguishable as individual tiles, we'll draw the rectangle with rounded corners.
-Black will be the default fill color, but whatever is passed in via the `opts` argument will override that.
+To keep the snake's body distinguishable, we'll draw the rectangle with rounded corners.
+Black is the default fill color, but whatever is passed in via the `opts` argument will override that.

 ```elixir
 import Scenic.Primitives, only: [rrect: 3]